 What are the symptoms of T4 syndrome?

-The symptoms of T4 syndrome can vary and presents as:
+The symptoms of T4 syndrome can vary and present as:

 - Neck pain